doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 In the next section, I walk through this helper function in great detail since it is the crucial part of my testing strategy.

-## Well, How to Implement Action Tests?
+## How to Implement Action Tests?

-Before I answer this question, let's have a quick recap of a _Vuex_ action.
+Before I answer this question, let's have a quick recap of a _Vuex action_.

 ```javascript
 export const loadNextBreakfast = function({ commit }) {